OctoPrint/OctoPrint/docs/development/environment.rst

       * ``pip install -e '.[develop,plugins]'``

+  * Set up the pre-commit hooks that make sure any changes you do adhere to the styling rules:

+      * ``pre-commit install``

 When the virtual environment is activated you can then:

   * run the OctoPrint server via ``octoprint serve``
   * run the test suite from the checked out source folder via ``pytest``
+  * trigger the pre-commit check suite manually from the checked out source folder via ``pre-commit run --all-files``

 To switch the activated virtual environment, simply activate the new environment as described above.